World’s largest business accelerator builds on its proven formula for readying cleantech entrepreneurs for market…

-A: In 2006, a group of individuals saw a need to accelerate the creation of clean tech companies in California.
-As a result the group formed the California Cleantech Open Competition.
-The group quickly realized that this organization should be taken to the national level – 2009 marked the beginning of the National Cleantech Open Competition, which included 3 regions: California, Rocky Mountain, and the Pacific Northwest.
+A: In 2006, a group of Silicon Valley entrepreneurs and business leaders saw a need to accelerate the creation of cleantech companies in California.
+As a result the group formed the California Cleantech Open competition, and a 501(c)(3) not-for-profit organization to run it.
+The group quickly realized that this organization should be taken to the national level – 2009 marked the beginning of the National Cleantech Open competition, which included 3 regions: California, Rocky Mountain, and the Pacific Northwest.

 Q: What is the mission of the Cleantech Open?